-On their own, miRNAs can’t do much, but when bound to a protein called Argonaute (Ago) it’s like an address typed into the GPS of a self-driving car.
+On their own they can’t do much but when bound to a protein called Argonaute (Ago) it’s like an address typed into the GPS of a self-driving car.

 Different miRNAs contain different “addresses” for a specific mRNA or set of mRNA “targets” to be silenced (recipes to find & destroy).
-This address gets entered into a self-driving car (binds a protein called Argonaute (Ago)), and the car takes it to that address (we call this address-loaded car the RNAi-induced-silencing complex (RISC)) and does its thing.
+This address gets entered into a self-driving car (binds a protein called Argonaute (Ago)), and the car takes it to that address and does its thing.
+(We call this address-loaded car the RNAi-induced-silencing complex (RISC))

-The car knows where to “park” because the miRNA’s sequence is complementary to a sequence in the mRNA target.
-RNA letters can base pair with each other – like matching puzzles pieces – “A” binds “U” and “C” binds “G.” So you can get 2 complementary sequences to bind to each other and a sequence can act as a guide to direct silencing machinery to a complementary sequence.
+The car knows where to “park” because the miRNA’s sequence is partially complementary to a sequence in the mRNA target.
+Complementary RNA letters can base pair with each other – like matching puzzles pieces – “A” binds “U” and “C” binds “G.” So you can get 2 complementary sequences to bind to each other, and thus a sequence can act as a guide to direct silencing machinery to a complementary sequence.

 Once parked, the car can either directly silence it or recruit other helper proteins to repress translation of the mRNA (temporarily keep it from being made into protein) and/or degrade the mRNA completely so they can’t be used to make more protein (don’t worry – these are just copies of the “original” DNA instructions that are still held safely in the nucleus).

-One source of foreign dsRNA is viruses, so plants and some other critters use siRNA for antiviral defense and stuff, but we have a more complex immune system to take care of those, so our RNAi system has shifted to miRNA.
+One source of dsRNA is viruses, so plants, insects, and some other critters use siRNA for antiviral defense and stuff (e.g. using pieces of an invading virus’ RNA to target that virus).
+But we have a more complex immune system to take care of those, so our RNAi system has shifted to focusing on miRNA-mediated repression.
 But our cells still have the capacity to deal with siRNA, so we can hijack the system to direct Ago to specific genes.
 Often if cell biologists want to see what a specific protein does in cells, they’ll use RNAi – they put double-stranded RNA that gets chopped into siRNA containing the protein’s mRNA address into those cells to selectively take that item off the menu.
-This is often called “knockdown.”
+This is often called “genetic knockdown.”

 But most of the time, our cells are dealing with miRNA & its imperfect matches, so Ago calls for backup, recruiting (with the help of a scaffolding protein called GW182) deadenylation (poly(A) tail removing) complexes & decapping complexes which remove the mRNA’s protective ends so they can be chewed up.

-Instead of managing a restaurant, your body uses miRNA-mediated mRNA regulation as a sort of thermostat to regulate levels of proteins being made inside each of your billions of cellular homes.
-It’s always working (or it better be!) and It works on tons of targets using miRNA it makes.
+Your body uses miRNA-mediated mRNA regulation as a sort of thermostat to regulate levels of proteins being made inside each of your billions of cellular homes.
+It’s always working (or it better be!) and it works on tons of targets using miRNA it makes.

-If there’s an avocado shortage, it doesn’t just affect avocado toast – it also affects guacamole.
+To help visualize the significance of this, let’s go back to our avocado adventure… If there’s an avocado shortage, it doesn’t just affect avocado toast – it also affects guacamole.
 So a restaurant might have to stop making both.
-If both of their recipes have the same “code word” the same miRNA can “erase” them both -> Often cells want to regulate the levels of multiple related proteins at the same time, so they often contain sites for the same miRNA. (note: if you’re using RNAi for knockdown, keep this in mind & choose unique sequences so you don’t accidentally take waffles off the menu!)
+If both of their recipes have the same “code word” the same miRNA can “erase” them both -> Often cells want to regulate the levels of multiple related proteins at the same time, so they often contain sites for the same miRNA.

 So, let’s all “tip” RNAi for keeping each of our cells running like a 5-star restaurant!

-Now, as promised, a bit more detail about miRNA biogenesis because siRNA got most of the attention yesterday…
+Now, as promised, a bit more detail about miRNA biogenesis, starting with “why do our cells use miRNA instead of siRNA?”

-As you’ll (hopefully) recall, siRNA comes from Dicer chopping up dsRNA.
-And as you also might recall, dsRNA can set off innate immune system alarm bells in our cells.
-Also, dsRNA is “hard” to make because you have to copy 2 strands and coordinating the copying of a single strand is hard enough!⠀
+Further disqualifying it, dsRNA is “hard” to make because you have to copy 2 strands and coordinating the copying of a single strand is hard enough!⠀

-In the cytoplasm, instead of being bound by protein-making workers, pre-miRNA is bound by another pair of scissors called Dicer.
+In the cytoplasm, instead of being bound by protein-making workers, pre-miRNA is bound by another pair of scissors, Dicer.
 Dicer lops off the loop, turning the pre-mRNA hairpin into an miRNA duplex.
 Like Drosha, Dicer cuts both strands at an offset, so the duplex has ~2nt 3’ overhangs on each side (each side being ~22nt long)⠀